philipturner/amx-benchmarks/README.md

 # AMX Benchmarks

-This repository is intended to coalesce data about real-world performance of the Apple AMX coprocessor.
-The end goal is to run quantum chemistry (DFT) simulations as fast as possible on Apple silicon.
-Therefore, the repository focuses on data types and performance parameters potentially useful toward the end goal.
-Relevant data types include FP64, FP32, and BF16.
+This document coalesces data about real-world performance of the Apple AMX coprocessor.
+The motivating use case is electronic structure calculations (DFT simulations), which use complex-valued matrix multiplications and eigendecompositions.
+Interleaved complex numbers incur additional overhead compared to split complex numbers, but BLAS only accepts the interleaved format.
+This fact harms performance on both NEON and AMX units, but AMX to a greater extent.

 Table of Contents
 - [Motivation](#motivation)